intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

     train.py
 ```
 In this script:
-* `--master`: the spark master, set it to yarn when running programs on Yarn.
+* `--master`: the spark master, set it to yarn when running programs on Yarn;
-* `--deploy-mode`: submit and execute programs on yarn-client or yarn-cluster, set it to client when running programs on yarn-client mode.
+* `--deploy-mode`: submit and execute programs on yarn-client or yarn-cluster, set it to client when running programs on yarn-client mode;
-* `--conf spark.pyspark.driver.python`: set the driver Python environment to the local Python path, since Spark driver is running on local and it will use the Python interpreter in the current active Conda environment.
-* `--conf spark.pyspark.python`: set the executor Python environment to the Python path in Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive.
 * `--archives`: set the option to the path of the archive which was sent from the other node;
-* `--properties-file`: override spark configuration by BigDL configuration file;
+* `--properties-file`: upload the BigDL configuration properties to the cluster;
-* `--py-files`: load and distribute BigDL required dependency libraries in cluster;
+* `--py-files`: upload Python dependency file(s) to cluster and distribute between executors;
+* `--conf spark.pyspark.driver.python`: set the driver Python environment to the local Python path, since Spark driver is running on local and it will use the Python interpreter in the current active Conda environment;
+* `--conf spark.pyspark.python`: set the executor Python environment to the Python path in Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive;
 * `--conf spark.driver.extraClassPath`: load and register the BigDL jars files to the driver's classpath;
-* `--conf spark.executor.extraClassPath`: load and register the BigDL jars files to the executors' classpath;
+* `--conf spark.executor.extraClassPath`: load and register the BigDL jars files to the executors' classpath.

 ### 4.3.2 Yarn-Cluster
 We need to call `init_orca_context` first to create an OrcaContext at the very beginning of the program.